ndegroot/transcribetools/readme.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE file](LICENSE) for details.

 ## Setup
 Before installing TranscribeTools, you need to download a package manager to install dependencies—pieces of code that the application relies on.
-On macOS, we will use Homebrew; on Windows, we will use uv.
+On macOS, we will use Homebrew and uv; on Windows, we will only use uv.
 Then, we will install TranscribeTools.

 To run the following prompts, one must copy and paste the commands in the command line and press enter.
 ### Package manager